Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - WorkSpaces

 **Explanation:**
-"AppStream" is incorrect; application streaming, not full desktop VDI.
+AppStream is incorrect; application streaming, not full desktop VDI.
-"AWS Desktop" is incorrect; service name is not correct.
+AWS Desktop is incorrect; service name is not correct.
-"WorkLink" is incorrect; mobile access to internal apps.
+WorkLink is incorrect; mobile access to internal apps.
-"WorkSpaces" is correct.
+WorkSpaces is correct.
 WorkSpaces provides managed Windows/Linux virtual desktops.

 ---